AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - Thunderbolt
   - Controller appears in system and I can hotplug another monitor over TB/DP.
   - Requires further testing, but as I have no hardware to test, it remains an open issue.
-- Graphical glitches in several apps with third-party rendering in Sonoma (from SublimeText to Firefox).
-Investigating.

 ## ⚠️ Warnings